 I know a handful of spouses who have personally prepared nearly all of the food for the reception, and while this is typically more my personality than catering, I knew that this entire event would be much less stressful and hectic if I hired out what I could hire out.
 Besides the 100+ cookies that Jamie’s grandmother and Hadley baked from store-bought dough, everything else was simply scooped up from various stores. 🙂

-Jamie’s ceremony was well-rehearsed and was over in about 20 quick minutes.
+Jamie’s Army Change of Command ceremony was well-rehearsed and was over in about 20 quick minutes.

 Jamie was really honored to have his mom and dad drive up from Austin and his grandmother travel over from Indianapolis for this event.
 They were a huge help getting the girls dressed and bringing them to the ceremony while I ran around getting the reception together.
 Their helping hands were greatly appreciated!